fynnbrem/smart-deconstruction-planner/GOALS.md

 # Open

+- Allow extending an existing planner with more entities.
+  - Pressing the hotkey again while holding a planner will add entities.
+  - Prevent duplicate additions.
 - Add a shortcut mode
     - Click the shortcut will first create an "empty" planner, which will then take on the type of the first clicked entity.